webern/kslice/readme.md

 #### Setup

-You must install `ffmpeg` and `opencv`.
+You must install `boost`, `ffmpeg` and `opencv`.
 The easiest way to see what is needed to setup the a machine is to look at the CircleCI Dockerfile in `.circleci/Dockerfile` which takes a clean Ubuntu 18.04 machine and gets it ready to build `kslice`.

 ###### Prerequisites: